hatfullr/GameTest/README.md

 4. Press Enter, or click "Add".
 5. Open the test manager at `Window > UnityTest Manager`.

+If you run into issues, check [Installation Troubleshooting](#installation-troubleshooting).

 `UnityTest` will create a folder in `Assets`, which cannot be deleted unless `UnityTest` is uninstalled.
 This is where `UnityTest` stores data about your tests and other data required for the test manager UI.

 ## Quick Start